Employer vs Marketplace Insurance: How to Compare Your Options

 Important:

-The affordability test applies only to the employee’s cost, not the full family premium.
+The ACA affordability rule applies only to the employee’s cost, not the full family premium.

 This is sometimes referred to as the “family glitch,” although federal adjustments have addressed some of its effects.